Manas (film)

 Manas (lit.
 'Sisters') is a 2024 drama film co-written and directed by Marianna Brennand, in her feature film debut.
 It stars Jamilli Correa, Fátima Macedo, Rômulo Braga and Dira Paes.

 The film had its world premiere in the Giornate degli Autori section of the 81st Venice International Film Festival, where it won Director's Award, the section's main prize.
+It went on to win Best Film, Best Director, Best Original Screenplay, and Best Editing at the 25th Grande Otelo Awards.

 Plot

 Marcielle, a 13-year-old girl, struggles to survive amidst a network of sexual abuse and child sexual exploitation in a small riverside community of Marajó, in the Amazon rainforest.